-Crystal Endeavor had been due this year, World Dream in 2021
+Crystal Endeavor had been due this year, Global Dream in 2021

 The 19,800gt, 200-passenger Crystal Endeavor is the first of two vessels planned for Crystal Expedition Cruises.
 The second had been expected to enter service in 2021.

 Dream Cruises' Global Dream is the largest ship ever built in Germany.
 At 208,000gt with a length of 342 meters and width of 46 meters, it is one of the largest cruise ships in the world.
 It will be able to accommodate up to 9,500 passengers and 2,200 crew members — more people than any other cruise vessel.

 A Global-class sister, whose keel was laid in September 2019, was scheduled for 2022 delivery.

 Genting didn't specify new delivery dates for Crystal Endeavor or Global Dream, nor did it mention their sister ships.

 Warning on wider losses

 In a profit warning Friday, the company said its expected first half $300m operating loss compares to the $38.3m operating loss in the first six months of 2019, while the anticipated $600m net loss compares to the $56.5m loss in the first half a year ago.